 When Walter passed away in the 1950s, the small locally-based business was handed down to his sons, Jack and Bob.
 Over the past 60 years, Jack and Bob Ingham have built Inghams Enterprises into a poultry empire, feeding millions of Australians each year.

 In 2003, Jack and Bob received the Order of Australia for services to the poultry industry, and as pioneers in research, development and establishment of world’s best practice standards in the thoroughbred horse racing industry.
-(They are pictured above with NSW Governor, Marie Bashir.)

 Jack Ingham passed away on 5 August 2003.
 In 2007, Bob Ingham was included in the Australia Post Legends Award, which honours living individuals who have made a significant contribution to the Australian national character and identity.
 Special stamps are issued featuring the award recipient.